 Generally speaking, videos consume a lot of bandwidth, even for sites with just 5 visitors a day.
 So if you host videos on your site, you will need to take that into account.
 Having said that, if the videos only form a small part of your website, and not every visitor views it, it's possible that it won't cause your traffic demands to rocket.
 In addition, bear in mind that new websites don't really get a lot of visitors, so while you may cross your fingers and hope that you get at least those 5 visitors a day, there's no guarantee that such will be the case.

-2. Are you offering large files for download from your website?
+Are you offering large files for download from your website?
 For example, are you a software author and are selling (or giving away) your software which your visitors can download directly from your site?
 If that is the case, you should also calculate the traffic those files may consume.
 Do it the same way I computed the video traffic requirement above.
 You may also have to take into account freeloaders who "leech" your file by offering it from their site but link directly to your copy.
 (Alternatively, you can block them using the technique I describe in How to Prevent Image Bandwidth Theft With .htaccess.
 Note that the article talks about images, but the same procedure can be used to protect other types of files.)

-3. Are you a celebrity of some sort, with paparazzi camping at your doorstep?
+Are you a celebrity of some sort, with paparazzi camping at your doorstep?
 If so, you have a better chance at getting a lot of traffic at your site than the average person, since you can let your mob of rabid fans know of your site, and they will obediently make their way there.
 Of course, whether you can sustain that traffic will depend on what you put on your website, and the nature of your fan base.
 For example, a pop star that blogs daily updates about his/her activities will be more likely to continue to attract his/her teen audience than a TV business news presenter.
 Actually, take that last sentence with a pinch of salt.
 I have never been a pop star or a celebrity, so what do I know?

-4. Are you embarking on a massive publicity campaign that will reach millions of people?
+Are you embarking on a massive publicity campaign that will reach millions of people?
 For example, if you are putting up advertisements on television, newspapers, and on popular sites on the Internet, there is a possibility that you will get more traffic than the average new website.

 If you are an ordinary new webmaster, without access to millions of people who will happily troop to your site on demand, then chances are that your traffic requirement is not going to be as great as you imagine.
 Do not think that your brilliant new idea will make your site an instant Internet sensation.
 Yes, your idea may be ingenious and groundbreaking, but as many seasoned webmasters will attest, getting people to your site is harder than it looks.
 Most successful sites do not become what they are overnight.

 Notice that I qualified my statement above carefully to refer only to changes from one shared web hosting plan to another.
-If you change from a shared hosting plan (where your website shares the computer with many other websites) to a dedicated web hosting plan (where your site is the only one on that computer), you will probably be required to pay an additional setup fee, since dedicated web hosting is a different animal, requiring the web host to specially set up an unused computer (often to your specifications) just for your website.
+If you change from a shared hosting plan (where your website shares the computer with many other websites) to a dedicated web hosting plan (where your site is the only one on that computer), you may be required to pay an additional setup fee, since dedicated web hosting is a different animal, requiring the web host to specially set up an unused computer (often to your specifications) just for your website.

 Next, look for the cheapest plan that fits your current known requirements.
 For example, if you know that the files you need for your website require at least 500 MB of disk space, then you obviously cannot choose any plan that offers less than that amount, since you won't even be able to transfer all your files to your account.
 (You'll run out of space.)
 And if you want to run scripts on your website, so that you can have a feedback form, a shopping cart or a blog, make sure that the plan supports things like PHP and Perl.
 There are a few web hosts (very few nowadays) that don't support this in their cheapest priced plan.